 Component entities must notify Fiscal Service of any discrepancies between the auditor and the component entity as to the component entity’s reporting entity.
 In addition, questions concerning which component entity a federal entity needs to be consolidated into should be discussed with Fiscal Service.
-Final reporting entity determinations must be agreed upon with Treasury and OMB.
+Final reporting entity determinations must be agreed upon by Treasury and OMB.

 Federal entities should report information based on the SFFAS No. 47 determination.
 The determinations are available in Appendix 1b and will be used to report Appendix A: Reporting Entity of the Financial Report of the United States Government.

-A federal entity with the determination of consolidation will submit an ATB in GTAS, unless other means are determined for financial reporting.
+An entity with the determination of consolidation will submit an ATB in GTAS, unless other means are determined for financial reporting.
 This data will flow to the face of the governmentwide statements presented in the FR.

 SFFAS No. 34 recognizes that some federal reporting entities prepare and publish financial reports pursuant to the accounting and reporting standards issued by the Financial Accounting Standards Board (FASB).
-SFFAS No. 34 provides that GPFFRs prepared in conformity with accounting standards issued by the FASB also may be regarded as in conformity with generally accepted accounting principles (GAAP).
+SFFAS No. 34 provides that certain entities' financial statements prepared in conformity with accounting standards issued by the FASB may be regarded as in conformity with generally accepted accounting principles (GAAP).
 Consolidation entities (that is, the consolidated governmentwide reporting entity or a consolidated component reporting entity) may consolidate component or sub-component reporting entity financial statements prepared in accordance with SFFAS No. 34 without conversion for any differences in accounting policies among the organizations.

 Section 405 of the Government Management Reform Act of 1994 [31 U.S.C.
 331(e)(1)] requires that the Secretary of the Treasury annually prepare and submit to the President and the Congress an audited financial statement for the preceding FY.
 This statement must cover all accounts and associated activities of the executive branch of the federal government.
 Section 114(a) of the Budget and Accounting Procedures Act of 1950 [31 U.S.C.
 3513(a)] requires each executive branch agency to furnish financial and operational information as the Secretary of the Treasury may stipulate.